carbon-language/carbon-lang/llvm/docs/MIRLangRef.rst

    mask machine operands.
 ..
 TODO: Describe the frame information YAML mapping.
 ..
 TODO: Describe the syntax of the stack object machine operands and their YAML definitions.
 ..
-TODO: Describe the syntax of the jump table machine operands and their YAML definitions.
-..
 TODO: Describe the syntax of the block address machine operands.
 ..
 TODO: Describe the syntax of the CFI index machine operands.